Jarl

-Jarl is a rank of the nobility in Scandinavia.
-In Old Norse, it meant "chieftain", particularly a chieftain set to rule a territory in a king's stead.
-Jarl could also mean a sovereign prince.
-For example, the rulers of several of the petty kingdoms of Norway had the title of jarl and in many cases they had no less power than their neighbours who had the title of king.
-It became obsolete in the Middle Ages and was replaced by duke (hertig/hertug/hertog).
+Jarl (/jɑːl/) was a rank of the nobility in Scandinavia during the Viking Age and Early Middle Ages.
+The institution evolved over time and varied by region.
+In Old Norse, it meant "chieftain", specifically one appointed to rule a territory in a king's stead.
+It could also denote a sovereign prince.
+For example, during the Viking age, the rulers of several of the petty kingdoms of Norway held the title of jarl, often wielding no less power than their neighboring kings.
+In later medieval Sweden and Norway, there was typically only one jarl in the kingdom, second in authority only to the king.
+The title became obsolete in the Middle Ages and was replaced by the rank of duke (hertig/hertug/hertog).
 The word is etymologically related to the English earl.